DjoykeAbyah/42_LIBFT/README.md

 libft.a - My Very First Own Library!!

 ## Description
-Libft is a custom library consisting of various functions that will be a valuable asset for your programming journey.
+Libft is a custom library consisting of various functions.
+You can use them in any C project so it's a valuable asset to my programming journey!

 - [Installation](#installation)
 - [Usage](#usage)